 Children Under 3 Eat for Free (sort of) – You are welcome to share your meal with your toddler at no additional charge.
-You can also prepare them a plate at any buffet meal without cost.
-However if you order your toddler their own plate from the menu or something from the kid’s menu, you will need to pay for it.
+You can also prepare them a plate at any buffet meal without cost, if the child is 2-years old or under.

 Look for the Mickey Check – Kid’s Mickey Check meals meet Disney nutrition guidelines as a healthier meal.
 These dishes limit calories, saturated fat, sodium and sugar.